ternaus/docstring2json/README.md

 # Google Docstring to JSON Converter

-A tool that converts Python package docstrings to TSX files for Next.js documentation, with a focus on generating beautiful, interactive documentation.
+A tool that converts Python package docstrings to JSON files.

 ## License